arincon10912/arincon10912/README.md

   Using this knowledge to render 3D realistic images
 - **Video Game Projects**
   Created a BlackJack Game from scratch!
   Working on a loading screen for my new game
+- **Discord Bots**
+  Creating multiple discord bots with unique functionalities to add into your discord servers!
+  More Info:
+    TranslateLanguageBot when finished will help users within a server to translate words or phrases into any language they'd like.
+    This project has given me experience in working with API's (discord and google translate) and learning how to web-scrape.

 ##
 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=arincon10912&theme=highcontrast)](https://git.io/streak-stats)